 Urgent Elective Surgery for Plastic Surgery Patients – What are Surgery Procedure Categories?

-During the COVID Crisis, Hospital resources are limited and scarce, so restrictions are placed on Elective Surgery.
-Decisions must be made about what is Urgent Elective Surgery.
+During the COVID Crisis, Hospital resources have been put under a lot of strain, because of this restrictions have been placed on Elective Surgery.
+Therefore, decisions must be made about what is Urgent Elective Surgery.

 The Victorian system has three urgency categories.
 Each category has a desirable time for treatment.